 Responding to an unmet need….

-Since its inception, North Bridge Academy has continued to grow steadily and mindfully.
+Since its founding in 2015, North Bridge Academy has provided transformative educational experiences for students with dyslexia and their families.
+Over the last six years, North Bridge Academy has continued to grow steadily and mindfully.

 2017 – North Bridge Academy expanded to 30 students and added a 7th-grade cohort.

 2018 – North Bridge Academy enrollment grew to 46 students and expanded to 8th grade.
 Full-time faculty grew from four to eight.
 Its first cohort of 8th-grade students graduated.

 2019 – North Bridge Academy secured a new location in the bucolic, charming community of Mill Valley.
 Annie Crowder was hired as Head of School.

 2020 – Amidst the Covid 19 pandemic, North Bridge Academy provided a full academic year of core curriculum in both hybrid and in-person modalities.
 Our solid fiscal position affords us the opportunity to embrace what's next.